US STOCKS-Nasdaq gains on tech stocks, hopes for more stimulus

 The tech sector .SPLRCT and semiconductors .SOX hit record highs, while economy-linked energy .SPNY and industrials .SPLRCI took a back seat after being in the spotlight this year.

+Volume on U.S. exchanges was 17.69 billion shares, compared with the 15.96 billion average for the full session over the last 20 trading days.

-U.S.-listed shares of cannabis companies including Tilray TLRY.O and Aphria APHA.O reversed premarket gains to drop 42% and 20% after the sector caught the attention of Reddit-inspired retail investors this week.
+U.S.-listed shares of cannabis companies, including Tilray TLRY.O and Aphria APHA.O, reversed premarket gains to drop 49.7% and 35.8% after the sector caught the attention of Reddit-inspired retail investors this week.

-Walt Disney Co DIS.N was nearly flat ahead of its results after market close.
+Walt Disney Co DIS.N rose 0.7% ahead of its results after market close.

-Pinterest Inc PINS.N rallied after a report said Microsoft Corp MSFT.O approached the image-sharing company in recent months about a potential buyout.
-The negotiations were, however, currently not active, according to the report.
+Pinterest Inc PINS.N rallied 7.3% after a report said Microsoft Corp MSFT.O approached the image-sharing company in recent months about a potential buyout.
+However, the negotiations were currently not active, the report said.

+Declining issues outnumbered advancing ones on the NYSE by a 1.08-to-1 ratio; on Nasdaq, a 1.22-to-1 ratio favored decliners.

+The S&P 500 posted 45 new 52-week highs and no new lows; the Nasdaq Composite recorded 292 new highs and nine new lows.

 (Reporting by Herbert Lash, additional reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Maju Samuel and Diane Craft)